nraultwang/cs182-project/README.md

 # Reproducing Plots

 ## Download data [if you want to use your own sweep data]
-Download your wanb sweep data to your local computer `download-data.ipynb`
+Download your custom wanb sweep data to a local computer using the notebook `plotting/download-data.ipynb`

 ## Generate plots [use our included data]
 If you are using your own data, within the notebook, there are code cells explaining how to establish sweep name mappings to the wandb unique `sweep_id`.